 - The appellant’s or his/her pleader’s signature is required.

-Appeals from the Original Decrees
+Appeals from Original Decrees

-- Appeals from original decrees, which the appellate court performs, are preferred in the superior Court.
+- Appeals from original decrees, which the appellate court performs, are preferred in the superior court.

 - In the absence of a majority, the original decree will remain in effect.

-- Where the bench differs from any point of view, it may get decided by any number of the court’s remaining judges.
+- Where the bench differs from any point of view, it may be decided by any number of the court’s remaining judges.
 The decision shall be taken by most of the judges hearing the appeal, including the judges who originally heard it.

 - The decision may either confirm, modify, or reverse the decree.

-Appeals To The Supreme Court
+Appeals to the Supreme Court

 Appeals to India’s highest court are possible if the lower court believes the case is appropriate for an appeal to the Supreme Court or if the Supreme Court grants special leave.